lucasjoliveau/doc/en/applications/finance/accounting/vendor_bills/deferred_expenses.md

 new entry.
 Some fields are then automatically filled out, and the journal item is now listed under the **Related Expenses** tab.

-![Deferred Expense entry in Odoo Accounting](../../../../_images/deferred_expenses05.png)
+![Deferred Expense entry in Konvergo ERP Accounting](../../../../_images/deferred_expenses05.png)

 Once done, you can click on _Compute Deferral_ (next to the _Confirm_ button) to generate all the values of the **Expense Board**.
-This board shows you all the entries that Odoo will post to recognize your expense, and at which date.
+This board shows you all the entries that Konvergo ERP will post to recognize your expense, and at which date.

-![Expense Board in Odoo Accounting](../../../../_images/deferred_expenses06.png)
+![Expense Board in Konvergo ERP Accounting](../../../../_images/deferred_expenses06.png)

 #### What does “Prorata Temporis” mean?